rachitkumar/Bosch-Internship-UBC-Students/readme.md

 <h4 id="stuttgart_lonberg"> 2.1.2 Stuttgart and other areas </h4>

 Stuttgart might sound attractive but it is EXTREMELY expensive.
 More than half our poor salary can go for rent if we're not careful.
 Chosing a place closer to Renningen might be a good choice.
 We would recommand Leonberg and it's environt.
-Wie-der-Stadt could also be a good choice (only two S-bahn station away).
+Weil-der-Stadt could also be a good choice (only two S-bahn station away).

 Finding a place in Renningen would be best but also expensive.
 This is due that the two main economic actors in Renningen are Bosch (1200 employees) and the American military base.
 As a result people move a lot in and out of Renningen so the prices goes up.